Anatoly-IVANOV/trilingua-code-keyboards/README.md

 1. **EN+FR Trilingua Code**: combines the English QWERTY standards with French accented letters, specially optimized for coding.
 It includes an inverted number row for easy access to frequently used coding symbols and with a `Shift` and `Alt` integrates the French diacritics almost like on an AZERTY keyboard.

-2. **RU Trilingua Code**: this layout mirrors the structure of EN+FR Trilingua Code, facilitating a fluid transition for those proficient in Russian as well.
+2. **RU Trilingua Code**: this layout mirrors the structure of *EN+FR Trilingua Code*, facilitating a fluid transition for those proficient in Russian as well.
 It still requires some work for a complete replica.

+> [!NOTE]
+> Those are for MacOS, but you can find inspiration for your OS of choice.

 # Details of the layouts